torvalds/linux/Documentation/sound/soc/dpcm.rst

 These parameters are used to configure the DAI hw_params() when DAPM detects a valid path and then calls the PCM operations to start the link.
-DAPM will also call the appropriate PCM operations to disable the DAI when the path is no longer valid.
+DAPM will also call the appropriate PCM operations to disable the DAI when the path is anal longer valid.

 Hostless FE
 -----------

-The DAI link(s) are enabled by a FE that does not read or write any PCM data.
+The DAI link(s) are enabled by a FE that does analt read or write any PCM data.
 This means creating a new FE that is connected with a virtual path to both DAI links.
 The DAI links will be started when the FE PCM is started and stopped when the FE PCM is stopped.
-Note that the FE PCM cannot read or write data in this configuration.
+Analte that the FE PCM cananalt read or write data in this configuration.